meshenger-app/meshenger-android/README.md

 ## Documentation

 Meshenger connects to IP addresses in a true P2P fashion.
-Contacts are shared via QR-Code.
+Contacts are encoded in a text blob that can be exchanged via QR-Code, picture or copy&paste.
 They contain a name, a public key and a list of IP addresses or domain names.
 Also IPv6 link local addresses are supported, which would not even need a DHCP server.
 The exchanged public key is used to authenticate/encrypt signaling data to establish a [WebRTC](https://webrtc.org/) session that can transmit voice and video.

 Details can be found in the [Documentation](docs/documentation.md) or in the [FAQ](docs/faq.md).